 which gives $\approx1.6\%$ in the set of enriched exposition.

 For each triplet of stars inside the event we define the triangle separation as

 If $\ \alpha\beta$ are subscripts of the most separated pair, then the components of triangle separation are defined as

-Distributions of these parameters are shown in Fig.\ref{ff12} together with the distributions corresponding to the background, which is defined by randomly distributed sources in the event.
-The substantial background under the slight trinary peak at $d_{ijk}$ $\lesssim20\,\mathrm{as} $ (upper panel left) is due to primarily by binaries.
+Distributions of these parameters are shown in Fig.\ref{ff12} together with the distributions corresponding to the background, which is generated by randomly distributed sources in the event.
+The high level of the background under the slight trinary peak at $d_{ijk}$ $\lesssim20\,\mathrm{as}$ (upper panel left) is due to primarily by binaries.
 Each binary generates also excess of triangle separations.
-For explanation we use Figs.\ref{ff13} and \ref{ff14}.
-In the first figure (left panel) we show simulated distribution of separations of random sources with the condition, that there are extra close pairs.
-Free parameters of this simulation (probability of close pairs and normal distribution of the separation of these pairs that generate the peak) are set to reproduce distributions in the real events (right panel).
+It is illustrated in Figs.\ref{ff13} and \ref{ff14}.
+In the first figure (left panel) we show the simulated distribution of separations of random sources with the admixture of extra close pairs.
+The parameters of this admixture (\textit{probability} of close pairs and \textit{width} of normal distribution of their separations) are set to reproduce distributions in the real events (right panel).
 Distributions of triangle separations obtained from the same set are shown in Fig.\ref{ff14}.
-The last figure explains high background under trinary peak in Fig.\ref{ff12}.
+The last figure explains a high background under the trinary peak in upper panels of Fig.\ref{ff12}.

 Fig.\ref{ff7} and Tab.\ref{Tab4} show that in the window \textbf{A} ($\mathbf{R}$) of enriched exposition we have $511,998$ binaries, $3,404$ trinaries and $22$ quaternaries.
 However, the total numbers are greater.
 The estimate based on the all events window (\textbf{A-D}) in upper panels of \ Fig.\ref{ff7} gives the total number of binaries roughly $1.5\times10^{6}$.
-As we discussed in \cite{AJpzkp}, part of them (mainly in windows \textbf{B,C}) may be an image of widening pairs that were less separated but weakly bound in the past.
+However, as we discussed in (\cite{AJpzkp}), part of them (mainly in windows \textbf{B,C}) may be an image of widening pairs that were less separated but weakly bound in the past.